waleed4we/LeetCode-Problems/README.md

 ## 📈 Progress

 <p>
-  Continuously solving and adding new problems to strengthen my Data Analyst skill set
+  Continuously solving and adding new problems in Python, Pandas, and SQL to strengthen my Data Analyst skill set
 </p>

 ---